BozarthPrime/Extra-Life-Tracker/README.md

 ## [Donation Rotation](https://bozarthprime.github.io/Extra-Life-Tracker/widgets/donation-rotation)
 ## ![Donation-Rotation-Preview](docs/images/Last-Donation-Preview.png)
-Like Last Donation but it will continually loop through all donations recived instead of just showing the latest ones as they arrive.
+Like Last Donation, but it will continually loop through all donations recived instead of just showing the latest ones as they arrive.

 <hr />